cvipdnn/defect_detection/README.md

 * Opencv for python

 ### DAGM 2007 Dataset
-There are 6 different data sets and each simulated using a different texture and defect model.
+There are 6 different data sets and each simulates using a different texture and defect model.
 Each data set has training set which is under Train folder and testing set which is under Test folder.
 Below are two sample images.
 The first image is without defects; the second image contains a scratch-shaped defect which appears as a thin dark line.
 The defect in the second image is weakly labeled by a surrounding ellipse, shown in the third image.
+All the images are 512x512.
 ![](defect_mask.png)

 ## Methods